 Studying for the MA was a massive change for me, returning to study after 30-odd years working in jobs that weren’t arts-related (health, social care, equality and diversity).
 Having organised a couple of exhibitions and other events in my spare time, I wanted to get a better understanding of the field of curating, both theoretical and practical.

 MA Curation Practices at Leeds Arts University attracted me because it covers curation across the arts, heritage and beyond.
 My particular interests include disability arts, access and inclusion and curatorial activism.
-I wanted to take the opportunity to expand my thinking and put my interests into a broader context and the MA has enabled me to do this.
-I also liked the idea of joining the course in it’s first year: being a pioneer and playing my own small part in the history of the University.
+I wanted to take the opportunity to expand my thinking and put my interests into a broader context and the course enabled me to do this.

-We’re encouraged to think critically and to experiment, to try new things and get out of our comfort zone.
-For example, working with sound as part of a collaborative project in the first term has given me a much greater appreciation for, and enjoyment of, this medium.
+We were encouraged to think critically and to experiment, to try new things and get out of our comfort zone.
+For example, working with sound as part of a collaborative project in the first term gave me a much greater appreciation for, and enjoyment of, this medium.
 The critical study completed the following term meant I could home in on the topic of activism and curation and think about where my own practice lies.
-I’ve also enjoyed working with archives, which I hadn’t done before, and would like to do more archival research in future.
+I’ve also enjoyed working with archives, which I hadn’t done before.

 Image: Gill at the Piss on Pity exhibition, September 2019

 In my own practice I make and seek opportunities to take a creative approach to accessibility and to raise disability issues.
 This is rooted in my long-standing interest in disability arts and activism, although it is a recent change in role and a new experience for me.